Spay + Neuter: Benefits Beyond Puppy Prevention

 Not only with a spay or neuter keep puppies at bay, but both procedures have lasting preventative benefits that dog owners would appreciate.
 For example, female dogs that are spayed before their first heat will have a very minimal chance of developing mammary cancer.
 As the dog matures, the risk increases with each passing year for dogs that aren’t spayed.

-In addition, the risk of developing uterine and ovarian cancer is completely eliminated when a female dog is spayed.
+In addition, the risk of developing uterine and ovarian cancer is eliminated when a female dog is spayed.

 For male dogs, neutering helps prevent testicular cancer and it heads off potential challenges related to prostate enlargement — a condition that can be very painful.
 Neutering a male dog could also help prevent the development of perianal tumors and specific types of hernias.

 Beyond physical health, a spay or neuter procedure can have behavioral payoffs as well.
-Neutered male dogs often pull back on their marking behavior or stop doing it all together.
+Neutered male dogs often pull back on their marking behavior or stop doing it altogether.
 Their territorial aggression is reduced and they feel less inclined to venture out on their own in search of a mate.

 While spayed females generally don’t exhibit undesirable behavior prior to being spayed, except for when they’re in heat, the procedure does eliminate the chance that male dogs will come looking for a female when she goes into heat — making it easier and safer to allow her outdoors, take her to dog parks and even take her on walks.

 If you have questions about the benefits of spaying and neutering your dog, reach out to our team.
 We’d be happy to talk you through it!
+Book a spay or neuter procedure here.

 Dr. Kelly’s Surgical Unit is a trusted veterinary team serving the Phoenix, Peoria and Tucson metro areas, with accessible locations in each market, offering highly specialized surgery, quality spay and neuter procedures, and accessible dental care for pets.
 Contact us to learn more about our specialized services or to schedule an appointment.